aychziel/aychziel/README.md

 ## About Me
 Hi, I'm Haziel Andrade.
-I am a **Data Scientist** and **Data Analyst** passionate about building and providing data-driven solutions that help shape in influence products and decisions.
+I am a **Data Scientist** and **Data Analyst** passionate about building and providing data-driven solutions that help shape and influence products and decisions.

 My work focuses on optimizing and cleaning data, enhancing data-driven decision-making, and research through exploratory data all by having hands-on experience through projects in different sectors such as software, product and advertising/sales.
 Overall, making the day-to-day responsibilities of those around me a bit easier.